SimonCzEdu/Future-Window---CI-Project---01/README.md

 [Back to top](<#contents>)

-# Acknowledgements
+# Acknowledgments

 The site was completed as a Portfolio 1 Project piece for the Full Stack Software Developer (e-Commerce) Diploma at the [Code Institute](https://codeinstitute.net/).
 As such I would like to thank my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/), the Slack community, and all at the Code Institute for their help and support.

 Taking this opportunity I would like to thank Osin and Jason tutors for helping with getting me through some difficult subjects.
  * Jason helped me understand and apply flexbox properly to the background video
- * Osin helped me figure out positioning of images and background images.
+ * Osin helped me figure out the positioning of images and background images.

 Future Windows is a fictional company but it was an idea taking space in my mind and I finally took the first step in making it a reality.
 For that opportunity alone I will be forever grateful.